Utkarsh731/python-interview-coding/README.md

     response (list): List, dictionary, set, or generator comprehension created based on user input.
 33. What are map, filter and reduce in python, write a sample code for them.

-<b>Each question has a detailed solution in Python with comments.
-Whether you are preparing for an interview, or just want to improve your coding skills, this repository is a great resource for you.</b>